medialab/xan/docs/cmd/window.md

     xan window --help

 window options:
-    -g, --groupby <cols>        If given, resets the computed aggregations each time the given selection yields a new identity.
+    -g, --groupby <cols>        If given, runs the aggregation per group symbolized by given column selection.
+This will buffer the whole file into memory unless -S/--sorted is given.
+    -S, --sorted                When used with -g/--groupby, indicates that the file is sorted over the group columns so we can reset state each time a new group is encountered to save memory and speed up computations.
     -O, --overwrite             If set, expressions named with a column already existing in the file will be overwritten with the result of the expression instead of adding a new column at the end.